ANUcybernetics/imaginative-restoration/README.md

    docker build . --tag storytellers
    ```

+6. run `xhost +local:docker` on your host machine to allow the Docker container to connect to your X server

-6. and then you can run the Qt6 app with
+7. and then you can run the Qt6 app with

    ```sh
    docker run --rm -it --device=/dev/video0:/dev/video0 --env DISPLAY=$DISPLAY --volume /tmp/.X11-unix:/tmp/.X11-unix storytellers